alaturoz/microservice-exercise/README.md

 # microservice-exercise

-This is an Example of Microservice Architecture provided by this Tutorial on YT: https://www.youtube.com/watch?v=mPPhcU7oWDU&t=30s
+This is an Example of a Microservice Architecture provided by this Tutorial on YT: https://www.youtube.com/watch?v=mPPhcU7oWDU&t=30s

 The full example can be viewed at https://github.com/SaiUpadhyayula/spring-boot-microservices